OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 ![Vet Clinic tenanted project overview](vet-clinic-tenanted-overview.png)

-Next, you create a new simplified lifecycle for the project to use after the conversion is complete.
+Next, you create a new, simplified lifecycle for the project to use after the conversion is complete.
 Each phase in the lifecycle has a single environment to deploy to, which offers a more comprehensive view of what release has deployed to which environment and tenant.

 ![Vet Clinic tenanted lifecycle](vet-clinic-tenanted-lifecycle.png)